Tyler Coderre

 That consistency reinforces trust and familiarity across mediums.

-Learnings & Next Iterations
+Learnings & Next Iterations.

 Every iteration teaches refinement.
 Constraints created focus, and simplicity led to flexibility.